Nevalearntocode/ecommerce-admin/readme.md

 | `build` | Creates an optimized production build of the application   |
 | `start` | Starts the production server (after running npm run build) |

-**Uploadthing Callbacks in Production**
+## Uploadthing Callbacks in Production:
-**Uploadthing callbacks require your application to be accessible over the internet.
-Ensure your production app is publicly reachable and not running on localhost.**
+**Uploadthing will only work in dev environment and deployment more detail here [uploadthing callback](https://docs.uploadthing.com/faq#my-callback-runs-in-development-but-not-in-production)**